amiralhafiz/Router-Manager/README.md

 </network-security-config>
 ```

-This enables HTTP access for devices with addresses starting with `10.*`,
+This restricts HTTP access to devices with addresses starting with `10.*`,
 `172.16.*`–`172.31.*`, or `192.168.*`.

 ---